kuzinmv/osmpie-doc/README.md

 - allowing you to share a link to edits for review before uploading to OSM;
 - making it easy to export data to GIS formats (GeoJSON, etc.).

-The result — fewer guesses and long chat threads, more accurate data on the map.
+The result is fewer guesses and long chat threads, more accurate data on the map.
-And of course, a bit of joy in the process: it’s nice when an intersection in OSM looks like an intersection, not just a “colorful X made of two lines.”
+And of course, a bit of joy in the process: it’s nice when an intersection in OSM does not look like just a “colorful X made of two lines, but a real intersection.”

 OSMPIE service documentation &amp; issues repo